Getty Images/iStockphoto

 3. Improvements to VCF import, which simplifies the integration of existing VMware technology deployments into VCF environments.
 This latest version will support the integration of VMware NSX as well as several additional vSAN topologies.

 4. Enhancements to the vSphere Kubernetes Service.
-VCF will include out-of-the-box support for Windows containers, direct network connectivity through VPC, and native OVF support, enhancing the flexibility and scalability of containerized applications.
+VCF will include out-of-the-box support for Windows containers, direct network connectivity through VPC and native Open Virtualization Format support, enhancing the flexibility and scalability of containerized applications.

 5. Multiple improvements to support modern application environments, such as enhancements to vSphere Kubernetes Service, and advanced security to encrypt and isolate workloads.

-6. Enhancements to vSAN, with the addition of integrated deduplication, vSAN-to-vSAN data protection, and vSAN ESA stretched site recovery.
+6. Enhancements to vSAN, with the addition of integrated deduplication, vSAN-to-vSAN data protection and vSAN Express Storage Architecture stretched site recovery.

 7. Multiple networking improvements, including simplified management during the creation of virtual networks and various performance enhancements.

-The breadth of these advances align with the core strategic direction that VMware and Broadcom are committed to moving forward --namely, delivering consolidated releases while also providing enhancements across a portfolio of capabilities that are validated and delivered as a full-stack private cloud.
+The breadth of these advances aligns with the core strategic direction VMware and Broadcom are committed to moving forward -- namely, delivering consolidated releases while also providing enhancements across a portfolio of capabilities that are validated and delivered as a full-stack private cloud.

-Ultimately, it will be VMware’s roadmap of innovation that will play a major role in determining its long-term success.
-Abrupt changes to VMware’s licensing model earlier this year led to frustration among partners and customers who experienced increased costs when switching to the new subscription model.
-The frustration led to increased interest in alternatives from players such as Microsoft, Red Hat, and Nutanix.
+Ultimately, it will be VMware's roadmap of innovation that will play a major role in determining its long-term success.
+Abrupt changes to VMware's licensing model earlier this year led to frustration among partners and customers who experienced increased costs when switching to the new subscription model.
+The frustration, in turn, led to increased interest in alternatives from players such as Microsoft, Red Hat and Nutanix.

-Based on our analysis at Enterprise Strategy Group, there are real merits to VMware’s approach.
-IT and cloud complexity is crippling contemporary digital initiatives.
-According to our research, 68% of organizations agree that overall complexity is slowing IT operations and initiatives.
+Based on our analysis at TechTarget's Enterprise Strategy Group, there are real merits to VMware's approach.
+IT and cloud complexity is hindering contemporary digital initiatives.
+According to our research, 68% of organizations agreed that overall complexity is slowing IT operations and initiatives.

-The question that VMware will have to answer is can they continue to return enough value via future innovation to cover the investment their customers are making via the new subscription model.
+The question that VMware will have to answer is if it can continue to return enough value via future innovation to cover the investment its customers are making with the new subscription model.

 There is a connection between improved operational efficiency stemming from superior infrastructure automation and a subsequent ability to build a stronger, more competitive business.
 Whether or not your organization buys into Broadcom's vision for VMware, you should be working to adopt a private cloud experience to reduce the burden on internal admins while accelerating developers' access to resources.
 Faster operations create not just greater efficiency, but also more cycles allocated to growing the business.

-The trade-off of a full stack solution, however, is choice; the option to simply select and use the tools you want.
+The tradeoff of a full-stack solution, however, is choice -- the option to simply select and use the tools you want.
 VMware believes that the increased simplicity and capabilities its private cloud can deliver at scale will provide greater value in the long run.
-The idea is that, for the typical enterprise, building a unique version of the private cloud is not sustainable.
+The idea is, for the typical enterprise, building a unique version of the private cloud is not sustainable.

 The users I spoke to at the event clearly appreciate VMware's vision, and many will prioritize increased adoption of more VCF elements in their environments to increase VMware's value internally.
 In addition, multiple users at the event indicated that their organization is actively evaluating their compute environments, seeking to increase utilization to "future optimize" the value of their VMware subscriptions.

-The private cloud-centric future that VMware presents is a beneficial one to enterprise environments, and it has the potential to deliver very real gains in operational simplicity.
-How valuable the VCF’s private cloud will be, however, will depend on VMware continuing its pace of innovation and maintaining its focus on delivering the kind of integrated, full-stack private cloud enterprises want.
-The question that VMware will have to answer is can they continue to return enough value via future innovation to cover the investment their customers are making via the new subscription model.
+The private-cloud-centric future that VMware presents is a beneficial one to enterprise environments, and it has the potential to deliver very real gains in operational simplicity.
+How valuable the VCF's private cloud will be, however, will depend on VMware continuing its pace of innovation and maintaining its focus on delivering the kind of integrated, full-stack private cloud enterprises want.
+The question that VMware will have to answer is if it can continue to return enough value via future innovation to cover the investment its customers are making with the new subscription model.

 Scott Sinclair is Practice Director with TechTarget's Enterprise Strategy Group, covering the storage industry.

-Enterprise Strategy Group analysts have business relationships with technology vendors.
+Enterprise Strategy Group is a division of TechTarget.
+Its analysts have business relationships with technology vendors.

 Dig Deeper on Cloud provider platforms and tools